Nopales con Huevo (Cactus and Eggs)

 You’ll need 3 main ingredients: Cooked nopales, yellow onion, and Eggs.

-Start by sautéing some sliced yellow onions in a little oil until they develop some color.
+Start by sautéing some sliced yellow onions in a bit of oil until they develop some color.
 Trust me, this adds so much flavor to the cactus and eggs.

 Then add the cooked nopales and saute for a minute.
-Whisk 2 eggs together, lower the heat of the skillet, then add the eggs.
-I prefer a soft scrambled egg and cook it low and slow.
-Add some salt and pepper to taste and you’re done!
+Whisk 2 eggs together, then lower the heat of the skillet and add the eggs.
+I prefer a soft scrambled egg, cooked low and slow.
+Add some salt and pepper to taste, and you’re done!

-Serve Nopales con Huevo as is or with a warm corn tortillas, refried beans, sliced avocado, queso fresco, or salsa roja for some spice.
-While this is a great breakfast option, it really can be enjoyed any meal of the day.
+Serve Nopales con Huevo as is or with warm corn tortillas, refried beans, sliced avocado, queso fresco, or salsa roja for some spice.
+While this is a great breakfast option, it can really be enjoyed at any meal of the day.

 Nopales con Huevo Recipe